QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

-If you think about it, you will see that for any given :math:`x \in [0, 1]`, the conditional distribution of :math:`X_{t+1}` given :math:`X_t = x` puts positive probability mass on 0 and 1
+If you think about it, you will see that for any given :math:`x \in [0, 1]`, the conditional distribution of :math:`X_{t+1}` given :math:`X_t = x` puts positive probability mass on 0 and 1.

-Hence it cannot be represented as a density
+Hence it cannot be represented as a density.

-What we can do instead is use cumulative distribution functions (cdfs)
+What we can do instead is use cumulative distribution functions (cdfs).

 To this end, set